 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Pullman.
 65.04% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Pullman in 2010 was $17,651, which is low income relative to Washington and the nation.
 This equates to an annual income of $70,604 for a family of four.
 However, Pullman contains both very wealthy and poor people as well.
 Pullman also has one of the higher rates of people living in poverty in the nation, with 45.41% of its population below the federal poverty line.

 Pullman is a very ethnically-diverse city.
 The people who call Pullman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pullman residents report their race to be White, followed by Asian.
-Important ancestries of people in Pullman include German, Irish, English, Norwegian, Italian and Swedish.
+Important ancestries of people in Pullman include Irish, English, Norwegian, and Italian.

 The most common language spoken in Pullman is English.
 Other important languages spoken here include Chinese and Spanish.